CTRL-Neo-Studios/prism/content/articles/about-us.md

 You can browse all of them.

 As a small studio, we appreciate all kinds of contributions, whether its issue-tracking or pull-requests, we have an open-source passion in our hearts.
 All contributions will be notably credited, either in our READMEs or our code.

+With all that said, we hope you enjoy your stay here, or on our GitHub.